fmrtl73/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-snapshots/scheduled/_index.md

 {{<info>}}Specifying the `portworx/cloud-cred-id` is required only if you have more than one cloud credentials configured.
 If you have a single one, by default, that credential is used.{{</info>}}

-Let's list all the available cloud credentails we have.
+Let's list all the available cloud credentials we have.

 ```text
 PX_POD=$(kubectl get pods -l name=portworx -n kube-system -o jsonpath='{.items[0].metadata.name}')